La-nariz-de-monet/Modeling/README.md

 like the next image:
 > ![TuringMachineWorking](imagenes/sumBinary.gif)

-We can see at the bottom the work instructions from our Turing Machine.
+We can see at the bottom the work instructions from our Turing Machine (see Instructions.txt file)